My Neighbor Seki: Volumes

+My Neighbor Seki Junior

 Anime

 A 21-episode anime television series, directed by Yūji Mutoh and produced by Shin-Ei Animation, aired in Japan between January 5 and May 25, 2014 and was simulcast by Crunchyroll under the title Tonari no Seki-kun: The Master of Killing Time.
 The fifth manga volume was released simultaneously on January 4, 2014 with a limited edition, bundled with an original animation DVD containing two additional episodes.
 The series was released on DVD in two parts on May 28, 2014, with a bonus episode on each disc.
 The opening theme is "Meiwaku Spectacle" (迷惑スペクタクル, Meiwaku Supekutakuru) by Kana Hanazawa, and the ending theme is "Set Them Free" by Akira Jimbo.
 The music in the series is composed by Akifumi Tada.
 The drama CD for the anime was released on January 22, 2014, by King Records.